pronoiac/the-manual/the-manual.md

 The great thing about them is they very rarely become openly arrogant; if one were to he would never get on.
 The years of making endless cups of tea for the client has knocked it out of him.
 Also the successful engineer knows he doesn't have to be arrogant.
-His craftmanship on the records he has worked on does all the talking.
+His craftsmanship on the records he has worked on does all the talking.
 Whereas the successful artist suffers from a continual paranoia that his bluff might be called and will be seen to be a fake.
 He needs his arrogance to hide behind.
 He will also convince himself that his public expects a certain amount of arrogance from him.